exercism/bash/concepts/commands-and-arguments/introduction.md

 The term is used loosely throughout this guide, as well as in almost every other programming language.

 In Bash programming, almost _everything_ is a string.
-When we type a command, the command's name is a string and each argument is a string; variable names are strings, and the contents of variables are strings as well; a filename is a string, and most files contain strings.
+When we type a command, the command's name is a string and each argument is a string.
+Variable names are strings, and the contents of variables are strings as well.
+A filename is a string, and most files contain strings.
 They're everywhere!

+A string is made up of a bunch of smaller substrings.
-An entire command can also be considered a string.
+An entire command can be considered a single string, with each component of the command being a substring.
-This is not normally a useful point of view, but it illustrates the fact that parts of strings can sometimes be considered strings in their own right.
-A string which is part of a larger string is called a substring.

 Strings do not have any intrinsic meaning.
 Their meaning is defined by how and where they are used.

 Let's try another example.
-With the editor, write a shopping list and save it with the filename "list", and use `cat` to print it:
+In your editor, write a shopping list and save it to a file named `list`, then use `cat` to print it:

 ```bash
 $ cat list